trench-ed/trench-ed.github.io/6_resources.md

 title: resources
 frontpage: True
 ---
+### <a href="https://drive.google.com/file/d/1P-OzJkg_wltSPH69YIPgveceSWw4bAkQ/view?usp=sharing" target="_blank">Teacher Guide</a>
+This teacher guide will provide you with a better understanding as to how the tools of the TrEnCh-Ed program are organized and how they can be potentially used in your classroom.
+These tools can be used to teach the Next Generation Science Standards (NGSS) or even the Advanced Placement (AP) Environmental Science course.

-### <a href="https://drive.google.com/drive/folders/1wpabwSlGmk5RYyUlNPC19ZOvTH3T2J-O?usp=sharing" target="_blank">Teacher Guides and Worksheets</a>
+### <a href="https://drive.google.com/drive/folders/1-y3DQW5DGSsuJGUquDbcdnn15mr3jMZL?usp=sharing" target="_blank">Worksheets (HS- and College-level)</a>

-### <a href="https://jstrieb.github.io/link-lock/#eyJ2IjoiMC4wLjEiLCJlIjoiRXNROEtCOVoyRm5MU2tzLzdWMXJIUk52YnV6N0lkNjNRNjVVY1N6c1JteElMSURqbVJMUE1oR2ZCbmFYcnZlNmM5dHMzZmxwdmtKVUMyNWlubGZQajN5S096ejl3NnhvQnM1bjVEeCtFQy9jTWxLWjI1MGpjU0t1cU4rU0NBWnI4c0dtL2c9PSIsImkiOiJkY1phZVIwb3E1bjZROFNPIn0=" target="_blank">Answer Keys</a>
+### <a href="https://jstrieb.github.io/link-lock/#eyJ2IjoiMC4wLjEiLCJlIjoicjNXSWRRQTcwSlJnWUFIL2VBQXV6Vk5TTWpJTVN6MXFiV0E0c1l6VTVEOGQvdmFNZWFpY1YvbGYxc2JMSEp3WkkxQ2hZQ3VHajRicTJuaVY3ejVnU255eHhXRS95RUorbnhjRGxsUjlrbnRSQXhrUU5iNnAzOGtQdzFDcW1taldNWVNyVlE9PSIsImkiOiJyemVxNUd2SlRJN3RZSTZ6In0=" target="_blank">Answer Keys (HS- and College-level)</a>

 -----